muneebrabbani/contractiq/README.md

 ## Agents

-A LangGraph supervisor routes each question to one of three agents.
+A LangGraph supervisor rewrites conversational follow-ups into standalone questions, classifies each one, and routes it to one of three content agents or a fourth, non-content decline route.
 Does not modify anything under `retrieval/` — the RAG agent is a thin wrapper around `retrieval.answer`.

 ```
+START ──► contextualize (LLM rewrite of follow-ups using recent chat
+              │            history — see "Conversational memory" below;
+              │            no-op if there's no history)
+              ▼
-START ──► classify (OpenAI structured-output intent + logged RouteDecision)
+           classify (OpenAI structured-output intent + logged RouteDecision)
               │
-              ├─ narrative ──► rag agent      (wraps retrieval.answer, unchanged)  ──► END
+              ├─ narrative    ──► rag agent      (wraps retrieval.answer + vendor pre-filter) ──► END
               ├─ analytics    ──► sql agent      (generate → validate → execute → format)      ──► END
-              └─ drafting  ──► drafting agent (precedent retrieval → assembly → checklist → DOCX) ──► END
+              ├─ drafting     ──► drafting agent (precedent retrieval → assembly → DOCX)        ──► END
+              └─ out_of_scope ──► decline node   (fixed refusal message, no LLM/DB call)        ──► END
 ```

-- **Classification**: OpenAI Structured Outputs against a small `{intent, reasoning}` schema — always commits to exactly one of `narrative` / `analytics` / `drafting`, no "unsure" branch.
+- **Classification**: OpenAI Structured Outputs against a small `{intent, reasoning}` schema — always commits to exactly one of `narrative` / `analytics` / `drafting` / `out_of_scope`, no "unsure" branch. `out_of_scope` is a deliberately narrow guardrail, biased hard against over-using it — anything contract-adjacent, even oddly-phrased or corpus-wide questions, still routes to one of the three content agents;
+  it's reserved for genuinely unrelated small talk/general knowledge.
   Falls back to `narrative` if the classification call itself fails.
-Every routing decision is logged (`contractiq.agents.graph` logger: question, intent, reasoning) and returned as a structured `RouteTrace` on the response, so routing failures are debuggable from either logs or the response object directly.
+Every routing decision is logged (`contractiq.agents.graph` logger: question, contextualized question, intent, reasoning) and returned as a structured `RouteTrace` on the response, so routing failures are debuggable from either logs or the response object directly.

+- **Vendor resolution** (`contractiq.agents.vendor_resolution`): shared by
+  the RAG and drafting agents.
+Extracts a vendor/company name explicitly named in a question or drafting brief (LLM call), then resolves it to that vendor's `doc_id`s in SQLite for use as a hard retrieval pre-filter — this corpus has ~17 near-identical boilerplate contracts (same template, different vendor), and a cross-encoder rerank or single-best-match dense search genuinely can't tell them apart by text content alone once a question names one specifically.
+Vendor names are normalized before matching (`&`/standalone `"n"`/punctuation → a common form) so spelling variants for the same real vendor across DB records and filenames (e.g.
+  "Asif & Co" / "ASIF AND CO" / "Asif n Co") resolve as one.

 - **Text-to-SQL agent** (`contractiq.agents.sql_agent`): three independent
   safety layers, not one.